 And it’s probably at the top.

 Beef Stroganoff was one of the first recipes I remember making in my early twenties.
-It was super easy and it was 5 ingredients instead of 14… which consisted of; hamburger, noodles, cream of mushroom soup and sour cream.
-It was pretty much grey on a plate.
+It was super easy to prepare and it was only 5 ingredients.
+My old recipe consisted of ground beef, egg noodles, cream of mushroom soup, milk (or was it beef broth?) and sour cream.
+It was pretty much looked like grey on a plate.
 Gross.

 Prep the beef:

-Sprinkle with a half teaspoon of kosher salt and a heaping tablespoon of all purpose flour.
+Sprinkle with 1/2 teaspoon of kosher salt and 2 tablespoon of unbleached all-purpose flour.

 Make The Stroganoff:

-Measure and add a couple tablespoons of olive oil into a 10-inch skillet and preheat over medium-high heat.
+Heat 2 tablespoons oil in a 10-inch deep sided skillet over medium-high heat.

-Continue to cook until the mushrooms and onions are soft, which usually takes about 3-4 minutes.
+Stir and cook until the mushrooms and onions are tender, which usually takes about 6 to 8 minutes.

 Next reduce the temperature to low and add in the steak and mushrooms.

-Finally, stir to combine and then slowly heat through.
-Don’t bring to a boil or it could separate.
+Stir to combine and slowly heat through.
+Don’t bring to a boil or the sauce could separate.
+Taste and season with more salt and pepper if desired.

 Enjoy!
 And if you give this Homemade Beef Stroganoff recipe a try, let me know!
 Snap a photo and tag me on twitter or instagram!